CHTC/chtc-website-source/get-help.md

-Computing Facilitators (RCFs) not only assist your in implementing your computational work on CHTC compute resources resources, but can also point you to other on- and off-campus services related to research computating and data needs.
+Computing Facilitators (RCFs) not only assist your in implementing your computational work on CHTC compute resources resources, but can also point you to other on- and off-campus services related to research computing and data needs.
 For example, RCFs can:

 * Assist with planning your computational approach for a research problem